Ghosts of the Golden Isles

 Stand outside the walls of the cemetery at Christ Church on St. Simons Island at night, if you dare!
 Legend holds that a young woman with a fearful dread of the dark is buried there.
 After she died, her husband brought a lit candle each night to her grave.
 There are those who say a flickering light can still be seen long after her husband passed away.

 During St. Simons Island's plantation era, many slaves were brought ashore along Dunbar Creek.
 It was here that the leader of the Igbos (pronounced ee-bow) and sometimes spelled as "Ebo", a proud and noble tribe from Nigeria, led his people into the waters of the creek rather than submit to slavery.
 Legend has it that during a full moon, passersby can hear the faint chanting of the slaves as they entered the water together.
 The general area of Igbo's Landing, now on private property, can be seen from a distance when traveling east on Sea Island Road by looking north just before crossing the small bridge at Dunbar Creek.

-Take an unforgettable trolley tour with St. Simons Ghost Tours, or stroll the spooky Ghost Walk of St. Simons Island next time you're in town to learn more about these haunting stories.
+Take an unforgettable tour next time you're in town to learn more about these haunting stories.
 Learn the legends of the Golden Isles ghosts & ghouls from the locals.
 Explore ghost tour operators below and other spooky events.